 On June 29, 2011, we entered into a management agreement with AG REIT Management, LLC, pursuant to which we are externally managed by our Manager.
 The management agreement with our Manager requires our Manager to oversee our business affairs in conformity with the investment policies that are approved and monitored by our board of directors.
-Our Manager is responsible for our day-to-day management and performs such services and activities related to our assets and operations as may be appropriate.
+Our Manager, pursuant to the delegation agreement dated as of June 29, 2011, has delegated to Angelo, Gordon the overall responsibility with respect to our Manager's day-to-day duties and obligations arising under our management agreement.